-Share this article with others!
+Please share this article with others!

-We would be honored if you would share a copy of this report with others.
-To do so, please call Connie at (310) 325-7550 and we would be happy to assist you!
+This year, my goal is to offer services to several other clients just like you!
+If you would like to share this article with a friend or colleague, please call me at (310) 325-7550 and I would be happy to assist you!

 Securities, insurance products, and investment advisory services offered through FSC Securities Corporation and its affiliates, member FINRA and SIPC, and a registered investment advisor.
-Certain insurance products are offered by Connie Horstkotte, CA insurance license 0C98031 as a licensed agent independent of FSC Securities Corporation
+Certain insurance products are offered by Connie Horstkotte, CA insurance license 0C98031 as a licensed agent independent of FSC Securities Corporation.